goto40/self-dsl/docs/textx_intro.md

 projects can be created.
 Details see
 ::namedref::(references.md#dejanovic2017)
 and the "TextX project page", see ::namedref::(references.md#textx).
+TextX itself is permanently tested with different python versions.

 Normally, a similar modularization as for Xtext projects is employed to separate different responsibilities across